-Major Ivan Rock, General Secretary of the Massachusetts Division says "The disaster services work done by The Salvation Army is an amazing partnership with first responders, our volunteer teams and the general public who consistently respond with generous hearts in the worst of times.
+The Salvation Army Massachusetts Division's response to the Boston Marathon Bombing and Watertown Manhunt was an integral part in helping those impacted by this tragedy.
+Years later, our involvement has never been forgotten and continues to be a key example in training our EDS volunteers.
+Major Ivan Rock, former General Secretary of the Massachusetts Division said "The disaster services work done by The Salvation Army is an amazing partnership with first responders, our volunteer teams and the general public who consistently respond with generous hearts in the worst of times.
 No one can anticipate these kinds of circumstances impacting our city and region.
 We train and prepare so that we can be ready when the unthinkable occurs.
 We arrive on scene immediately, before a single dollar is raised for a specific incident and we stay as long as we are needed to help survivors and first responders."

 Boston Marathon Bombings

 On Monday April 15, 2013, The Salvation Army Emergency Disaster Services (EDS) responded to support those in need and the first responders already on scene.

 Canteens were positioned at various sites throughout the city, including the Unified Command Post, the Family Assistance Center, staffed by 12 Salvation Army officers and 23 Salvation Army staff/volunteers.

 Eight Salvation Army officers trained in crisis counseling were deployed to all the hospitals receiving those injured throughout the Boston area offering pastoral care as needed. .One officer shared how he would simply sit with the families offering ‘a lot of hugs, a listening ear, and quiet prayers for all those impacted'.

 Between Monday evening and Wednesday evening, 4,924 meals, snacks and drinks were supplied to the survivors, the families, and first responders.